Renerick/htmx-signalr/README.md

 ### Events

+#### `htmx:signalr:starting`

+This event is triggered at the beginning of SignalR initialization.
+This event is raised after creating SignalR instance and before setting up event listeners and calling `.start()`

+Cancelling the event has no effect.

 #### `htmx:signalr:start`

 This event is triggered once connection with the hub has been established.
 This event is raised on `signalr-connect` element.

 - `connectionId` contains id of SignalR connection object (if present)

+Cancelling the event has no effect.

+#### `htmx:signalr:start-error`

+This event is triggered if `start()` promise resolves with an error.

+- `message` contains `message` field from the error object.
+- `errorType` contains `errorType` field from the error object.

 Cancelling the event has no effect.